CRFSFS Author Guidelines

 l Use the English language (American spelling and usage) and the SI system (Système International d’Unités, often referred to as “International Units”) for measurements and units.

 Style and format

-Your manuscript should be consistent with the Scientific Style and Format: The CSE Manual for Authors, Editors, and Publishers.
-2006, 7th ed.
-(New York: Cambridge Univ.
-Press).
+Your manuscript should be consistent with the Council of Science Editors' Scientific Style and Format: The CSE Manual for Authors, Editors, and Publishers.
+2014, 8th ed.
+(Chicago: Univ. of Chicago Press).
 For convenience, refer to articles in current issues of CRFSFS for examples, or contact the editorial office (firstname.lastname@example.org) with your questions.

 Continuous line-numbering for the entire manuscript is mandatory.

 Submitted manuscripts must list full names for all authors; that is, full first/given name(s), middle initial(s), and last/surname(s).